 Online teaching may be new to many of you, and it is important that you are prepared to be successful in this environment before teaching an online course.
 The OTL provides instructional design assistance and workshops for faculty members interested in developing online courses.
 Instructors must complete the Teaching Online Short Course before teaching an online course at DU.
 This course is delivered entirely online, and you will experience online learning firsthand from the student perspective, which is critical before teaching your own online course.
-Full-time faculty members are eligible to receive a $1000 stipend after completing the course.

 Enrollment & Minimum Duration Guidelines for Online Courses

 It is accepted as a best practice that online instructors be present in an online course which includes monitoring and supporting online class activities by logging into the course multiple times per week to interact with online students and to provide feedback.
 We recommend that online courses limit enrollment to no more than 20 students, which is a manageable size for facilitating active learning and providing timely feedback and guidance to students.
 The minimum duration for online courses is four weeks.

 If you are not sure whether or not online teaching is for you, we recommend taking the Faculty Self-Assessment developed by researchers at Penn State.
 After completing the assessment, you will be emailed detailed results based on the following categories relative to teaching online:

 - Organization and Time Management